Published Jul 13, 2021

 Ask for Help:

 When parents age, their health can begin to decline.
-It’s important to have boundaries in place so you can understand when it’s time to ask for help and have nurses or professional geriatric care managers step in or rearrange the current living situation.
+It’s important to have boundaries in place so you can understand when it’s time to ask for help.
+You may consider asking for assistance from a relative, such as siblings or spouses.
+Ultimately, you may need to rearrange the current living situation or have a nurse step in if your parent’s health requires more care than you can provide.

-Know that you are never alone in this and there are always programs in place to help when you’re feeling overwhelmed.
+Know that you are never alone in this, and remind yourself there are always programs in place to help when you’re feeling overwhelmed.
 Asking for help could also mean speaking with a counselor or therapist to help you process this role and how you are feeling.
 Caregiver support groups may also be an option.

 FAQs